cloudflare/Cloudflare-WordPress/readme.txt

 *Fixed*

-* Issue where accounts which had more than 20 zones would not show up correcty.
+* Bug where accounts which had more than 20 zones would not show up correctly.

 = 3.2.0 - 2017-3-1 =